kingston-hackSpace/All_Display_Screens_for_Arduino/RP2040_ThinkInk_E-PAPER.md

 3. Scroll down and click on *generate code*.
 You will see a bunch of numbers, that is your image converted into a bitmap.

-4. To simplify the process, download [this code](), which already has the image embeded on it.
+4. To simplify the process, download [this code](https://github.com/kingston-hackSpace/All_Display_Screens_for_Arduino/blob/main/E-PAPER_image-flower.ino), which already has the image embeded on it.
 Upload it to your board, the e-paper should display the flower image now.

-5. To replace the image with your own, you will need to identify the follow:
+5. Before you try your own image, open and look the code for the heart and the flower in parallel.
+Try to understand what changed from one code to the other.
+This will help you understand what you need to change to set up your image.
+Ask a technician for further help.